Kmrs97/PReDeCK/README.md

 ## Object Detection Evaluation

-The evaluation for the object detection model was carried out using this [tool](https://github.com/rafaelpadilla/review_object_detection_metrics).
+The evaluation for the object detection models was carried out using this [tool](https://github.com/rafaelpadilla/review_object_detection_metrics).